-Many local grocery, hardware, and other stores accept plastic bags for recycling.
+Many local grocery, hardware, and other stores accept plastic bags and mailer/envelopes for recycling.
 To find a takeback location near you, enter your zip code on the Plastic Film Recycling website.

 These common plastic bag and film types are accepted at most takeback locations: